gcmd/gcmd.github.io/_posts/2021-01-25-Build-on-Ubuntu-2004.md

 ```
 /etc/apt/sources.list.d/official-package-repositories.list
 ```
-or added using the Software Sources GUI tool.
+The repo may added using the Software Sources GUI tool.
 The referenced file warns not to edit manually as it might be overwritten by the Software Sources tool.
-However, to temporarily enable the 18.04 repo in order to build gnome-commander editing the .list file directly will do the trick.
+However, to temporarily enable the 18.04 repo in order to build GCMD, editing the .list file directly will do the trick.

+Again, If you experience any errors while using GCMD on Ubuntu 20.04 or Mint 20 or a recent version of Debian, PLEASE file a [bug](https://gitlab.gnome.org/GNOME/gnome-commander/issues).

 *[GCMD]: Gnome Commander